kubista9/c-sharp/README.md

 ## Available Scripts

 ### dotnet new console -n HelloWorld
-Create a new .NET console application.
+Create a new .NET console application. -n is the name flag

 ### dotnet run
+Runs the application.

 # Notes